dymaczew/fs20icam/LabGuides/Exercise7/README.md

 ![](images/2020-01-16-17-23-37.png)
 ![](images/2020-01-16-17-24-25.png)

-    •	Under Details:
+Under Details:
-        o	Type pythonReqHighResponseTimePolicy for the policy name
-        Hint: doublecheck this entry.
-It must match the Event Policy for the Runbook to match. o	Provide a description of your choice
+- Type pythonReqHighResponseTimePolicy for the policy name *Hint: doublecheck this entry.
+It must match the Event Policy for the Runbook to match.*
+- Provide a description of your choice

-    •	Under Threshold:
+Under Threshold:
-        o	Clear the current selection for Resource type by clicking the blue   and select Python Application Runtime under the resource type pull-down o	Select critical under the severity pull-down. o	Select 1 under Consecutive samles.
+- Clear the current selection for Resource type by clicking the blue   and select Python Application Runtime under the resource type pull-down
+- Select critical under the severity pull-down.
+- Select 1 under Consecutive samles.

-    •	Under Condition 1
+Under Condition 1
-        o	Select Request Average Response Time
+- Select Request Average Response Time
-        o	Select >= on the Condition
+- Select >= on the Condition
-        o	Type 10 for the value.
+- Type 10 for the value.
 Note, this is an artificially low value to force the threshold to be true.

-    •	Under Assignments:
+Under Assignments:
-        o  	Select All Python Application Runtime
+- Select All Python Application Runtime

-    •	Under Enable:
+Under Enable:
-        o	Toggle to Enabled
+- Toggle to Enabled
-    •	Click Save and Finish
+- Click **Save** and **Finish**

 Observe the new threshold in the list of thresholds, and confirm it is both Editable and Enabled.